-Chuck is lost at sea in the beginning of the story.
+Chuck is lost at sea at the beginning of the story.
 He is lost at a crossroads at the end of the film.
 Fate leads him where to go.

 The angel wings package at the beginning is delivered to a wife’s husband in Russia.
 A husband that is cheating on her.
-At the end of the film she is single, likely as a result of such infidelity (the name of the ranch originally had a male and female first name in the beginning, by the end only the female name can be seen).
+At the end of the film, she is single, likely as a result of such infidelity (the name of the ranch initially had a male and female first name in the beginning, by the end only the female name can be seen).